aklein4/P-you-/README.md

 2. Use Bayes theorem with total probability to find P(User|R=log(r)) with r as the network outcome, and f(R|User) being the normal distributions generated in the previous steps.
 3. If the Bayes output reaches a defined threshold probability, then the user passes.

 Interestingly, if P(R=r|User) >> P(R=r|Non-User), this final function resembles another sigmoid function.
 This filter is particularly useful for dynamically tuning the program based on continued use/historical data without needing to update the neural network.
+Also, in real world 2-factor authentification applications, this could be used to tighten the requirements if there is reason to believe the user is a hacker (ex. logging in on a new device).

 ![Bayes process graphic](https://github.com/aklein4/P-you-/blob/master/images/bayes-prior-graphic.jpeg)